You are viewing documentation for Kubernetes version: v1.30

 Generating kubeconfig files for additional users

-Instead, you can use the kubeadm kubeconfig user command to generate kubeconfig files for additional users.
+You can use the kubeadm kubeconfig user command to generate kubeconfig files for additional users.
 The command accepts a mixture of command line flags and kubeadm configuration options.
 The generated kubeconfig will be written to stdout and can be piped to a file using kubeadm kubeconfig user ... > somefile.conf.

 Example configuration file that can be used with --config: